Pyroxenium/Basalt/docs/events/mouseEvents.md

 # onScroll
 `onScroll(self, direction, x, y)`<br>
 The computercraft event which triggers this method is `mouse_scroll`.
-Any visual object can register a onScroll events.
+Any visual object can register onScroll events.

 Here is a example on how to add a onScroll event to your button: